mediocregopher/happy-tree/README.md

 ## Colors

-Colors to computers are represented using 3-bytes, representing red, green, and blue.
+Colors to computers are represented using 3-bytes, encompassing red, green, and blue.
 Each byte is represented by two hexadecimal digits, and they are appended together.
 For example `FF0000` represents maximum red (`FF`) added to no green and no blue. `FF5500` represents maximum red (`FF`), some green (`55) and no